chris-aubin-sentient/SSE-Client/README.md

-# SSE-Client
+# SSE Client
-A lightweight SSE client that uses the httpx package based on [httpx-sse](https://github.com/florimondmanca/httpx-sse).

 > [!WARNING]
 > **This python package is currently in beta and will likely change.
 It is not yet ready for production use.**

+A lightweight SSE client that uses the httpx package based on [httpx-sse](https://github.com/florimondmanca/httpx-sse).

 ## Installation
 ```bash